From Rows to Reasoning: A Retrieval-Augmented Multimodal Framework for Spreadsheet Understanding: Evaluation

-The FRTR-Bench evaluation demonstrates that retrieval-first architectures outperform context-compression systems for large, multimodal spreadsheets.
-FRTR consistently achieves 2–4× higher accuracy 50–60\% lower token usage, and comparable or lower latency than SpreadsheetLLM, while generalizing across diverse LLM families.
-Once the spreadsheet was indexed and embedded, retrieval time was negligible.
+Notably, FRTR achieves 65\% accuracy on the 23 image-dependent questions in FRTR-Bench, enabling a class of multimodal queries that text-only approaches cannot address.
+Once the spreadsheet was indexed and embedded, retrieval time was negligible and inference time (as reported in Table~\ref{tab:exp1_results}) was relatively consistent across approaches.
 These results validate FRTR-Bench as a challenging benchmark and establish FRTR as a state-of-the-art framework for advanced multimodal, retrieval-augmented spreadsheet understanding.